GRAPHIC-Take Five: How bad is it?

 5/ NET ZERO VS ENERGY CRISIS

-The spotlight on net zero targets and addressing climate change could be stolen by the energy crisis, sparked by Russia's invasion of Ukraine, and ways to tackle it.
+The Group of Seven rich nations on Sunday set big new collective targets for solar power and offshore wind capacity, agreeing to speed up renewable energy development and move toward a quicker phase-out of fossil fuels.

-A case for in natural gas supply could be made, even though assessments show that such investments would thwart globally agreed climate change goals.
+But they stopped short of endorsing a 2030 deadline for phasing out coal that Canada and other members had pushed for, and left the door open for continued investment in gas, saying that sector could help address potential energy shortfalls.

-Geopolitical tensions, meanwhile, could overshadow the gatherings.
-The G7's commitment to supporting Ukraine is likely a given, while U.S./China tensions over Taiwan remain in focus, with China's President Xi Jinping seeking to strengthen combat military training.
+Geopolitical tensions, meanwhile, are also in focus.
+U.S./China tensions over Taiwan remain in focus, with China's President Xi Jinping seeking to strengthen combat military training.

 U.S. earnings outlookhttps://tmsnrt.rs/41qvxyo